 Vacancy Rates In Vancouver By Neighbourhood

-The vacancy is up across Canada.
-If you compare Vancouver to another major city like Toronto, we can get even more context and see that it’s not just the West Coast experiencing this phenomenon and that different neighbourhoods are affected in unique ways.
+The vacancy is down across Canada this year, having nearly returned to pre-pandemic levels now.
+If you compare Vancouver to another major city like Toronto, we can get even more context and see that it’s not just the West Coast experiencing this phenomenon – although the City of Toronto’s rates are comparatively high.